webdrone-fr/client-portal/README.md

 ### Profile management
 In the profile section of the site, the user can update his information like name, tel, company name,address.
+We will use the keycloak frontend for that.

 ### Investigation access
 A page list users' investigations and allow him to create new ones.